AikidoSec/ci-api-client/README.md

 ## Use case: pull request checks & gating

-Using the `scan` command.
+The example below shows how to use the 'scan' command.
 The use case here is to add a red/green check to a pull request based on the difference in files (head vs base commit).

 ```sh
 $ aikido-api-client scan <repository_id or repository_name> <base_commit_id> <head_commit_id>